-Berthing requirements, including number and gender of the scientific party, will be provided to the ship by the Chief Scientist.
-The Chief Scientist and Commanding Officer will work together on a detailed berthing plan to accommodate the gender mix of the scientific party taking into consideration the current make-up of the ship's complement.
-The Chief Scientist is responsible for ensuring the scientific berthing spaces are left in the condition in which they were received; for stripping bedding and linen return; and for the return of any room keys which were issued.
-The Chief Scientist is also responsible for the cleanliness of the laboratory spaces and the storage areas utilized by the scientific party, both during the project and at its conclusion prior to departing the ship.
+Berthing requirements, including number and gender of the scientific party, will be provided to the ship by the Chief of Party.
+The Chief of Party will be responsible to develop a detailed berthing plan to accommodate the gender mix of the scientific party taking into consideration the current make-up of the ship's complement.
+The Chief of Party is responsible for ensuring the scientific berthing spaces are left in the condition in which they were received; for stripping bedding and linen return; and for the return of any room keys which were issued.
+The Chief of Party is also responsible for the cleanliness of the laboratory spaces and the storage areas utilized by the scientific party, both during the project and at its conclusion prior to departing the ship.

 All NOAA scientists will have proper travel orders when assigned to any NOAA ship.
-The Chief Scientist will ensure that all non NOAA or non Federal scientists aboard also have proper orders.
-It is the responsibility of the Chief Scientist to ensure that the entire scientific party has a mechanism in place to provide lodging and food and to be reimbursed for these costs in the event that the ship becomes uninhabitable and/or the galley is closed during any part of the scheduled project.
+The Principal Investigator will ensure that all non NOAA or non Federal scientists aboard also have proper orders.
+It is the responsibility of the Principal Investigator to ensure that the entire scientific party has a mechanism in place to provide lodging and food and to be reimbursed for these costs in the event that the ship becomes uninhabitable and/or the galley is closed during any part of the scheduled project.